jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Measurement

-It is essential to understand the current state of affairs before any improvements can be made.
-Thus, some levels of measurements are necessary for starting to improve sustainability.
+It is essential to understand the current state of affairs before any improvements can be made. i.e. Some levels of measurements are necessary for starting to improve sustainability.
+This is particularly the case when looking at the systems as a whole in post-analysis.

-### Motivation

-Without
-measurements of any kind, it is impossible to assess if the networks are functioning correctly.
-It is impossible to know if the system is efficient by comparing it against a baseline model.
-It is also impossible to check that changes aiming at optimizing something are indeed valuable.

-This is
-particularly the case when looking at the systems as a whole in post-analysis.
 As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the